zerok/zerokspot.com/content/weblog/2020/goals-for-2020.md

 - By 1 July I want to be, once again, at 85kg.
 I did it once, I will do it again!
 To do this I will go to the gym **at least** once a week!
 - I should really spend some time on the MVP for the family tree application.
 - On the technical side I want to spend time getting better at pair-programming, TDD, and [XP](https://en.wikipedia.org/wiki/Extreme_programming) in general.
 I've done all of that before but I really want to get back into the habit.
 Robert C. Martin's book ["Clean Agile"](http://www.informit.com/store/clean-agile-back-to-basics-9780135781869) motivated me quite a bit on that front!
+- I want to build up more knowledge and skills in my new role as software architect.
+It's hard to put that into some kind of quantitive goal, though.
+Perhaps I'll find some events trainings that fit my role here 🙂

 iOS development is something else I've tried again and again over the last couple of years.
 So perhaps I will succeed this time around, I don't really want to put that into a goal, though.
-Also: Three is a good number to focus on 😅
+Also: Four is a good number to focus on 😅